schoondw/MarkerlessTools/README.md

 Extraction of the video data requires ffmpeg.

-For detailed information, see commments in the script.
+For detailed information, see comments in the script.

 ### Dependencies
 Use of these tools requires: